scottstirling/bitcloutDAO/README.md

 # BitClout, Twetch and Decentralized Social Network Money Frauds/Scams
 It has come to my attention that Twetch is another ersatz Twitter cryptocurrency scam platform so similar in look and concept to Bitclout that they are indubitably related in some way.
 More to come.
 See: https://medium.com/@Austerity_Sucks/i-signed-up-for-bsvs-twetch-social-media-platform-so-you-don-t-have-to-462f0db8b614

-The commonality to these frauds is they both are systems designed for extracting money from users for fees to transact useless blockchain transactions (for the same things users can accomplish today with Twitter and Google indexing, for example).
+The commonality to these frauds is they both are systems designed for extracting money from users for premium fees to execute useless blockchain transactions (for essentially rudimentary versions of the same features users can better accomplish today with Twitter and Google content storage and indexing, for example, without blockchains or Bitcoin wallets necessary at all).

 # ![$BitClout](src/assets/img/camelcase_logo.svg)
 This project gathers BitClout's code and offers analysis of its APIs, 3rd party integrations and architecture.